 Benefits of Touch

 The benefits of touch to a person’s health are phenomenal.
 Touch can reassure, relax and comfort.
 It reduces depression, anxiety, stress and physical pain; and can be healing.
-It increases the number of immune cells in the body, and has powerful affects on behaviour and moods.
+It increases the number of immune cells in the body, and has powerful affects on behavior and moods.
 Touch can be used as a form of alternative healing in the form of touch therapy.

 In the video Touch: The Forgotten Sense produced by Max Films, a study was conducted where women who had been sexually abused were introduced to a good form of touch by receiving massage therapy.
 A masseuse of the same sex gave the massage, and this helped the women perceive touch as more positive.
 They also found that the massage reduced their stress level and depressed mood.
 This introduction of “safe touch” helped these women begin to become comfortable again with being touched.